petezh/Disclosure/Article.md

 #### Footnotes

 [^1]: Follow-up articles have responded that it *is* more [fair](https://www.premierdebate.com/articles/holiday-disclosure-post-5-reply-and-round-up-bob-overing/), enhances [creativity](https://www.premierdebate.com/articles/disclosure-enhances-creativity/), and [protects](https://www.premierdebate.com/articles/small-school-disclosure-a-response-to-stephen-scopa-kenan-anderson/) [small schools ](https://www.premierdebate.com/articles/small-schools-and-disclosure-by-lawrence-zhou/).
-[^2]: You can find my scraping tools and many more details about the scraping process on the [repo]().
-Get in touch if you are interesting collaborating!
+[^2]: You can find my scraping tools and many more details about the scraping process on the [repo](https://github.com/petezh/Disclosure).
+Leave a star!
+And get in touch if you are interesting in collaborating.